The64thGamer/cheeseepedia/content/wiki/ocean-city-nj-600-boardwalk.md

 The area would go under heavy remodeling in around mid to late 2002.
 The Showtape made for Enchated Forest's Rocky &amp; The Rambling Rascals' was given to Gillian's in 1998 &amp; replaced the originally fully by 2005.
 The characters got new cosmetics, &amp; most old props were either replaced or removed.
 The boxes &amp; barrels also were painted to be more colorful in the mid 2000's.
 The version would remain the same until 2015.
 The show was in heavy disrepair by 2011.

-#### Legacy Version (2015-Present)
+#### Legacy Version (2015-present)

 In 2015, a group of people would start to turn the area into a almost near replica of the Classic Version in a process known as 'Bringing Back the 90's'.
 The characters got new cosmetics, The old props were re-added, new 90's styled props were added, and the area was renamed back to Rocky &amp; The Railroad Ramblers.
 The area would turn 30 years old in 2022.

+Upon the closure of Gillian's Wonderland Pier in 2024, the stage was relocated to The Promenade Food Court in the summer of 2025, where it still operates today.

 ## Stages